 The P4::Progress class is a handler class that provides access to progress indicators from the server.
-After defining the output handler, set P4#progress() to an instance of a subclass of P4::Progress() to enable callbacks.
+After defining the output handler, set P4#progress() to an instance of a subclass of P4::Progress (or use a p4.with progress (progress) block) to enable callbacks.